 Professor at ETH Zurich + Engineer, Architect, Designer, Builder, and Director.

 As Assistant Professor of Circular Engineering for Architecture at the Swiss Federal Institute of Technology Zurich (ETH Zurich), Prof. Catherine De Wolf is conducting research on digital innovation towards a circular built environment.
 She is the director of the Chair of Circular Engineering for Architecture (CEA).
 The CEA lab is an interdisciplinary team of civil engineers, architects, urbanists, and computer scientists who collaborate towards automating the reuse of building materials.
 A key element in Catherine's work is ensuring a continuous link between academia and industry.
-Therefore, she works with real-world examples such as the Centre Pompidou in Paris.
+Therefore, she works with real-world examples such as the Huber Pavilions in Zurich and the Centre Pompidou in Paris.

 Education